CodeHarrington/Project-1/README.md

 ## Website owner business goals
-The main objective is recruite new members and retaining existing members by giving them a platform where they can access imformation easily.
+The main objective is recruit new members and retaining existing members by giving them a platform where they can access information easily.

 ## User goals

 ### New user goals:
-- User is able to find information about joining the Refereeing World.
+- Users are able to find information about joining the Refereeing World.
-- User can easily locate Training Sessions and Social events.
+- The User can easily locate Training Sessions and Social events.
 - Find contact information.

 ### Returning user goals:
-- User can learn more about Refereeing.
+- Users can learn more about Refereeing.
-- User is able to find timetable.
+- The User is able to find a timetable.
-- User can send a message to the Administrator using a contact form.
+- Users can send a message to the Administrator using a contact form.
 ## User Stories

 ### As a business owner:
 * I would like to present myself and my offer on the website clearly to potential Referees.
-* I need to make sure that my current and new Referees will find a professional help with their education or group trainings.
+* I need to make sure that my current and new Referees will find professional help with their education or group training.
 * I want my customers to be able to learn how to use my website intuitively and easily.
-* I would like to build and maintain relationship with potential and current Referees.
+* I would like to build and maintain relationships with potential and current Referees.

 ### As a new customer:
 * I wish to find information on what Refreeing is all about and how to get more information.
-* I would like to see what benefits of Joining.
+* I would like to see the benefits of Joining.
-* I want know how to get involved the Refreeing World.
+* I want to know how to get involved the Refreeing World.
-* I want to find out the social appect of the club.
+* I want to find out the social aspect of the club.

 ### As a returning customer:

-* I need to get reward for being a member.
+* I need to get a reward for being a member.
-* I would like to check timetable for current days and times for a group trainings.
+* I would like to check the timetable for current days and times for  group training.
-* I would like to check when the workshop are on for education.
+* I would like to check when the workshops are on for education.
 * I would like to know when social events are on.
 * I want to show my friend how they could be part of this too.
 ## Structure of the website ## Structure of the website

-The website is designed to be easy and user-friendy on all type of devices.
-On desktop, tablet or mobile device there should be no difference for a user to have a fantastic experience.
+The website is designed to be easy and user-friendly on all types of devices.
+On a desktop, tablet or mobile device there should be no difference for a user to have a fantastic experience.
 All parts are designed to achieve maximum user satisfaction.
-User will get some interaction from the interface as links and buttons will have a hover effects.
+Users will get some interaction from the interface as links and buttons will have hover effects.
 ## Wireframes

-I used website wireframe.cc to create a wireframes.
+I used the website wireframe.cc to create  wireframes.
 ![page 4 ](https://user-images.githubusercontent.com/96495354/153260971-22a00688-db67-41d2-81b3-602ee5ed3a0b.png)
 ![page 3](https://user-images.githubusercontent.com/96495354/153260990-cace89e3-142d-4260-a8ff-86e0bf1cc7ec.png)
 ![page 2](https://user-images.githubusercontent.com/96495354/153260993-f0cc224e-2cb9-405c-9157-c3b9c904114e.png)